jsoref/hashicorp-packer/.github/CONTRIBUTING.md

 The easiest way to work on a fork is to set it as a remote of the Packer project.
 After following the steps in "Setting up Go to work on Packer":

-1. Navigate to `$GOPATH/src/github.com/hashicorp/packer`
+1. Navigate to the code:

+   `cd $GOPATH/src/github.com/hashicorp/packer`

-2. Add the remote by running
+2. Add the remote by running:

-   `git remote add <name of remote> <github url of fork>`.
+   `git remote add <name of remote> <github url of fork>`

    For example:

-   `git remote add mwhooker https://github.com/mwhooker/packer.git`.
+   `git remote add mwhooker https://github.com/mwhooker/packer.git`

-3. Checkout a feature branch: `git checkout -b new-feature`
+3. Checkout a feature branch:

+   `git checkout -b new-feature`

-4. Make changes
+4. Make changes.
 5. (Optional) Push your changes to the fork:

    `git push -u <name of remote> new-feature`

 This way you can push to your fork to create a PR, but the code on disk still